 This exhibit celebrates the first 100 years of skiing in Summit County and provides a colorful look into the history of skiing.
 While people had been skiing in Breckenridge since they settled here, it wasn’t until the late-1900s that the town became a skiing destination.
 After the end of major mining operations in the 1940s, hardy souls prevented Breckenridge from becoming a ghost town.
 In December, 1961 Breckenridge became Colorado’s first ski town with the opening of the Breckenridge Ski Area.
 Today visitors can watch a ski documentary with local experts, see vintage equipment and clothing (including "Snurfer" skis!) and learn about the 10th Mountain Division.

 From the Breckenridge Welcome Center (203 South Main Street), travel south on Main Street.
 The museum is in the pedestrian walkway, next to Hand & Glove and across from Patagonia.

-Please check back regularly; we will post our summer schedule when it is finalized.
+Please check back; we will post our fall schedule when it is finalized.